a-new-level-dev/day-off-vsc-theme/README.md

 This is a color theme extension for the VS Code editor.

-It is a remix of the popular Brogrammer theme that I first discovered and used in Sublime Text 3.
+It is a remix of the popular Brogrammer theme first discovered and used in Sublime Text 3.

 Hope you enjoy!!!